Why Your Enterprise Needs a Design System

 Take some time to get acquainted with the most popular ones and incorporate best practices into your own design system:

 Finally, consider whether you have the necessary experience and capacity to successfully build an enterprise design system in-house.
-If not, you may find it invaluable to bring in the expertise of an agency to augment your capabilities.
+If not, you may find it invaluable to bring in the expertise of an agency to augment your capabilities and design process.

-Many companies face challenges associated with building multiple enterprise digital products, however at the enterprise level, problems and their consequences increase exponentially.
-Corporations are tackling lack of consistency in user experience and inefficiency in the design process by turning to design systems.
+Many companies face challenges associated with building innovative solutions, however, at the enterprise level, problems and their consequences increase exponentially.
+Corporations are tackling a lack of consistency in user experience and user interface, and inefficiency in the design process by turning to design systems.

 The advantages are numerous and impressive.

-Consistency is vastly improved, the control over branding is increased on a global scale, and greater efficiency in design and development teams boosts employee satisfaction.
+Enterprise design systems enable improved consistency as well as allow for greater control over branding on a global scale, and greater efficiency in design and development workflows boost design team satisfaction.
 In addition, companies are able to spend more time focusing on the customer and deliver a higher quality product as a result.

 More posts by this author